fonoster/rox/README.md

 `send_link`

 </td>
 <td> Use this Effect to refer client to a link.
 Note that this only works with clients that subscribe for events.
-The map field, can be an arbitrary value to correctly display the link to the client </td>
+The map field, can be an arbitrary value to correctly display the link to the user </td>
 <td>

 ```json